Directors and Staff

 • Lenore M. Hanisch

-lh web 2Lenore M. Hanisch brings expertise in journalism and event management to her triple roles as Quixote Foundation family member, board member and co-executive director (a/k/a The Energizer E.D.).
+lh web 2Lenore M. Hanisch brings expertise in journalism and event management to her triple roles as Quixote Foundation family member, board member and senior director of engagement & partnerships.
 Her activism begins by choosing green, socially equitable and progressive ways to manage home and office, and it extends to working closely with grantee organizations, promoting their overall health as well as specific initiatives.
 Lenore’s colleagues describe her as a “free-range rebel” for the way she combines both courage and conscience.
 “I am going to save one seven-foot diameter tree, even if I actually have to hug it,” says Lenore of her current priorities.
+Lenore is a proud member of Women Donors Network and a former board leader of that formidable group of donor activists.

 • June Wilson